teknologi-umum/gitgram/README.md

 git clone https://github.com/teknologi-umum/gitgram.git
 ```

-and then install all of it's dependencies
+and then install all of its dependencies

 ```bash
 # if you're using npm